peterpeerdeman/peterpeerdeman.github.io/_drafts/2015-02-05-looking-into-meteor-the-future-of-the-web-is-reactive.md

 ---
 layout: post
-title: "Looking into Meteor: The future of the web is reactive"
+title: "Looking into Meteor: The future of the web is realtime and reactive"
-description: ""
+description: "Looking into Meteor: The future of the web is realtime and reactive"
-category:
+category: technology
-tags: []
+tags: [meteor, reactive, future]
 ---
 {% include JB/setup %}

 - meteor podcast
 - discover meteor